So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Introduction:

-In this section, mention when & where the munity started, it’s spread, and immediate cause.
+In this section, mention when & where the mutiny started, its spread, and its immediate cause.
 Also, provide a brief background of the British East India Company’s expansion in the subcontinent.

 - Religious, Social & Political Causes: